viamrobotics/docs/docs/installation/beaglebone-install.md

 Now that you have the viam-server up and running on your BeagleBone, you can start configuring your robot and the real fun can begin!

-Check out [our list of tutorials](https://docs.viam.com/tutorials/) for step-by-step project walkthroughs demonstrating robot configuration and using Viam's [Python SDK](https://python.viam.dev/) and [Golang SDKs](https://pkg.go.dev/go.viam.com/rdk).
+Check out [our list of tutorials](https://docs.viam.com/tutorials/) for step-by-step project walkthroughs demonstrating robot configuration and using Viam's <a href="https://python.viam.dev/" target="_blank">Python SDK</a> and <a href="https://pkg.go.dev/go.viam.com/rdk" target="_blank">Golang SDK</a>.